 Tree Of Knowledge — preview

-Originally designed for teaching and learning mathematical logic.
+Originally designed for teaching and learning mathematical logic, with an explicit focus on structural reasoning and explainability.

 It will work only if you have installed Java: Download recommended version